dineshravi9599/-Singapore-Resale-Flat-Prices-Predicting/README.md

-****Project Title: ** Singapore Resale Flat Price Prediction**

-**Skills Gained:**

-**1. Data Wrangling:** Handling and cleaning resale flat transaction data from Singapore HDB.
-**2. Exploratory Data Analysis (EDA):** Understanding data distributions and relationships between features.
-**3. Model Building:** Selecting and training regression models like linear regression, decision trees, or random forests.
-**4. Model Deployment:** Building a user-friendly web app using Streamlit and deploying it on platforms like Render.

-**Domain:** Real Estate

-**Problem Statement:**

-Develop a machine learning model and web app to predict resale flat prices in Singapore, aiding buyers and sellers in estimating property values accurately.
-**
-Motivation:**

-The competitive nature of Singapore's resale flat market demands accurate pricing estimates.
-By considering factors like location, flat type, and lease duration, a predictive model can provide invaluable insights to users.

-**Scope:**

-**1. Data Collection and Preprocessing:** Gather and clean resale flat transaction data from Singapore HDB.
-**2. Feature Engineering:** Extract relevant features like town, flat type, floor area, etc., and create additional features for better prediction accuracy.
-**3. Model Selection and Training**: Choose and train regression models on historical data.
-**4. Model Evaluation:** Assess model performance using metrics like MAE, MSE, RMSE, and R2 Score.
-**5. Streamlit Web Application:** Develop a user-friendly web app allowing users to input flat details for price prediction.
-**6. Deployment on Render**: Deploy the Streamlit app on Render for accessibility.
-**7. Testing and Validation:** Ensure the app functions correctly and provides accurate predictions.

-**Deliverables:**

-1. Well-trained ML model for resale price prediction.
-2. User-friendly web app deployed on Render.
-3. Documentation and usage instructions.
-4. Project report summarizing analysis, model development, and deployment.

-**Results:**
-The project benefits both buyers and sellers, providing them with valuable pricing insights.
-It showcases the practical application of ML in real estate and web development.
+# Singapore Resale Flat Price Prediction

+## Overview
+This project aims to develop a machine learning model and deploy it as a user-friendly web application to predict the resale prices of flats in Singapore.
+By leveraging historical data of resale flat transactions and utilizing machine learning techniques, the project seeks to assist both potential buyers and sellers in estimating the resale value of a flat accurately.

+## Motivation
+The resale flat market in Singapore is highly competitive, making it challenging to accurately estimate the resale value of a flat.
+This project aims to overcome these challenges by providing users with estimated resale prices based on various factors such as location, flat type, floor area, and lease duration.

+## Skills Gained
+- Data wrangling
+- Exploratory data analysis (EDA)
+- Model building
+- Model deployment

+## Domain
+Real Estate

+## Project Scope
+- Data Collection and Preprocessing
+- Feature Engineering
+- Model Selection and Training
+- Model Evaluation
+- Streamlit Web Application Development
+- Deployment on Render
+- Testing and Validation

+## Data Source
+The dataset for this project is sourced from the Singapore Housing and Development Board (HDB) via [Data.gov.sg](https://data.gov.sg/collections/189/view).

+## Results
+The project benefits both potential buyers and sellers in the Singapore housing market by providing them with a reliable tool for estimating resale prices.
+Buyers can use the application to make informed decisions, while sellers can gain insights into their flat's potential market value.
+Additionally, the project demonstrates the practical application of machine learning in real estate and web development domains.

+## Installation
+To run the web application locally, follow these steps:
+1. Clone this repository to your local machine.
+2. Install the required dependencies using `pip install -r requirements.txt`.
+3. Run the Streamlit app using `streamlit run app.py`.

+## Usage
+- Visit the deployed web application [here](#).
+- Enter details of the flat (town, flat type, storey range, etc.).
+- Obtain the predicted resale price based on user inputs.

+## Credits
+- Data Source: Singapore Housing and Development Board (HDB) via [Data.gov.sg](https://data.gov.sg/collections/189/view)

+## License
+This project is licensed under the [MIT License](LICENSE).